PennLINC/Larsen_EI_Development/index.md

 4. This script does the SVM classification.
 My final analyses use 3 different classification models:
 - a classifier with all regions.
 - a classifier with transmodal areas only.
-- a classifier with unimodal areas only
+- a classifier with unimodal areas only.
 This should be run 3 times with different options each time.
 First, set `subdivide = FALSE` and `subdivision = "all"`.
 Second, set `subdivide = TRUE` and `subdivision = "transmodal25"`.
 Last, set `subdivide = TRUE` and `subdivision = "unimodal25"`.
 More information about this is included in the script comments.

-There is functionality to run permutation tests for each of these.
-`perm_test="permute_off"` for no permutations.

-`perm_test="permute_on"` for permutations.

-5. Finally, this Rmd script takes the output from step `4` and does some analyses.
+5. Finally, this Rmd script analyzes the output from step `4` and generates figures.
 - It relies on the script `Alpraz_viz_functions.R` to make most of the figures/visualizations.
   - That script contains all of the functions to visualize classifier results.
 - It also fits the GAM models for the age effects.